 It might sound like a contradiction, but sometimes sales can be too… well, salesy.
-And, as today’s buyers show such a strong preference for doing their own research independently before engaging with a salesperson, it’s time to flip the old-school approach.
+And, as today’s buyers show such a strong preference for doing their own research independently before engaging with a salesperson, it’s time to flip the old-school approach to see how inbound sales can help.

 Taking an inbound sales approach is all about fine-tuning the funnel, so that your sales team can focus on warm and hot leads.
 This is not only much more time efficient than legacy techniques such as cold calling, but will increase your sales conversion rates.